Shuran Huang 舒然

 Topics Documentary, Editorial, Essays, Faith, Family, Food, Football, Friends + Family, Gender, Homelessness, Immigration, Mixed Medium, Multimedia, NGO, Photography, Photojournalism, Portraiture, Racism, Relationships, Religion, School/College, Sexuality, Spirituality, Sports, Still life, Street, Youth

-It is a brisk fall day in 2017.
+It was a brisk fall day in 2017.
 Charleston Collins Sr. is with a customer.
-Bespectacled and dressed in a black jacket, he snips, chops and combs with a purpose, as if his life depends on it.
+Bespectacled and dressed in a black jacket, he snips, chops, and combs with a purpose, as if his life depended on it.
 Family photos line the walls of the 50-year-old barbershop, and a family chatters about the latest happenings in the neighborhood while waiting for their turn.
 Signs on the walls reflect the culture of the place, like "Absolutely no foul language" and "Keep your pants pulled up.”
-Fluorescent light bounces off the smooth, black leather chairs as well as the barber's intense furrowed brow.
+Fluorescent light bounces off the smooth, black leather chairs as well as the barber's intense, furrowed brow.
 The door opens.
 He relaxes his brow and looks up.

 In 1970, Carlton Collins Jr., Mr. Charleston's father, opened the first Collin’s Barber Shop on Fayette Street in Syracuse, New York.
 In 1983, Collins Jr. and his wife, Juanita Collins, purchased a house at the corner of South Crouse Avenue and Fayette Street.
 Soon after, Juanita started running a beauty shop upstairs, so the barbershop was renamed Collin's Barber & Beauty Shop.
 Mr. Charleston, their youngest son, began working at the shop and learning the family business at the age of 24, after working in Allwash of Syracuse, Inc. for two years, which is a company removing hazardous waste.